Recoskie/JDasm/docs/Basics.md

 <br />

 How do we select a CPU and how do we program it in machine code.
-In the next section on machine code I will explain how we map instruction sets by processor type and how we program them in machine code by processor type. <a href="https://recoskie.github.io/JDisassembly/docs/Machine.html">A simple introduction to processor instruction sets and coding</a>.
+In the next section on machine code I will explain how to map instruction sets by processor type and how we program them in machine code by processor type. <a href="https://recoskie.github.io/JDisassembly/docs/Machine.html">An simple introduction to processor instruction sets and coding</a>.